rkim27/StudySpotApp-Backend/README.md

 # StudySpotApp-Backend (localhost version)
+Developer: Russell Kim, Junior in Computer Engineering at Purdue University (Graduate May 2022)

 Backend for StudySpotApp, an app where people can find the availability of rooms and how crowded libraries are at their schools.
 There is also capability to add and edit their school if it has not been added already to the site